More than 1100 dogs and puppies

 The more than 1100 dogs included

 in the purchase will all be spayed and neutered before being released for

 adoption.
 Many of the dogs will also need extensive dental work and

 socialiazation before they can be placed in their new homes.

 "equipment," including kennels and whelping pens, were demolished.

 purchase of a puppy mill by a humane organization.
 While very happy that over a

-thousand dogs will be freed from a life of misery, some fear that a bad
+thousand dogs were freed from a life of misery, some feared that a bad

-precedent is being set and question what impact the influx of these dogs will
+precedent was set and questioned what impact the influx of these dogs would

 have on funding for and adoption at shelters overburdened with owner surrenders